Head and neck cancer

 Clinical trials

-Your medical team may also recommend participation in a clinical trial.
-We conduct hundreds of these trials of new treatments or drugs through our University of Colorado Cancer Center.
+You may have the opportunity to take part in a clinical trial.
+We conduct hundreds of trials of new treatments and drugs through our University of Colorado Cancer Center.

 Learn More